kohler/tamer/README.md

 least more standard, versions of many of these classes are available as part of the C++ standard library and the Boost libraries.
-Additionally, the Tame abstractions are layered on top of SFSlite's existing "wrap" callbacks, adding complexity and minor overhead.
+Additionally, the Tame abstractions are layered on top of SFSlite's existing "wrap" callbacks, adding complexity and some overhead.

    Tamer is a freestanding port of the basic Tame abstractions to a standard C++ environment.
 Although currently less powerful than Tame and